State and federal officials move forward plans and policies for water conservation, conveyance, and climate resilience.

 By Marc Campopiano, Winston Stromberg, and Samantha Seikkula

 The California Office of Administrative Law recently approved a suite of amendments to the CEQA Guidelines, which are now in effect.
-Latham wrote about these amendments last year, when the Natural Resources Agency began the rulemaking process under the Administrative Procedures Act.
+Latham wrote about these amendments last year, when the Natural Resources Agency began the rulemaking process under the Administrative Procedure Act.
 During this rulemaking process,

 WIFIA program — no longer a “pilot” — is set to grow.